 Electric guitars are provided with volume and tone controlling circuits which are used to process the signal before sending it to the amplifier.
 The circuits have one or more volume and tone control knobs.
 By adjusting these knobs, we can change how the guitar sounds.

 With the volume control knob, we can make the guitar sound loud or soft.
-Tone control knobs acts like a filter, through which we can eliminate certain frequencies.
+Tone control knobs act like a filter, through which we can eliminate certain frequencies.
 Below these knobs, there are potentiometers, to make these changes.
 In terms of looks, both the knobs are identical but differ in the way they are wired.
 These potentiometers generally come in two ranges – 250K ohms and 500K ohms.

-Typical electrical circuit is shown below.
+A typical electrical circuit is shown below.

 Volume Circuit

 Part of the circuit shown on the right is the volume circuit.
 By adjusting the resistance of the potential, we can control the amplitude of the signal, to the Jack.
-From the Jack, the signal goes to the amplifier and then to the Speaker.
+From Jack, the signal goes to the amplifier and then to the Speaker.

 Tone Circuit